element-plus/element-plus/docs/en-US/component/menu.md

 Top bar Menu can be used in a variety of scenarios.

 :::demo By default Menu is vertical, but you can change it to horizontal by setting the mode prop to 'horizontal'.
 In addition, you can use the sub-menu component to create a second level menu.
-Menu provides `background-color`, `text-color` and `active-text-color` to customize the colors.
+Menu provides `background-color`, `text-color`, `active-text-color` and `active-bg-color` to customize the colors.

 menu/basic